weaviate/weaviate-operator/README.md

 The Weaviate Operator wraps the [weaviate-helm](https://github.com/weaviate/weaviate-helm) Helm charts, creating a CRD and CRs which allow passing specific values to configure the application.

-## Run the operator
+## Deploy the operator

-There are multiple ways to run the operator:
+There are multiple ways to run the `weaviate-operator`:

-1. The easiest way is to run the one-command Manifest:
+1. The easiest way is to apply the one-single-command Manifest:

 ```shell
 kubectl apply -f https://github.com/weaviate/weaviate-operator/releases/download/0.0.1/operator.yaml